oSoc18/bSkilled/README.md

 The API is a simple JavaScript (Node) webserver using the Express.js library.
 It exposes few endpoints, and only acts as a simple datastore (getting badge classes, posting and getting badges, ...).

 Front- and back-end talk to each other over HTTP with the specific endpoints and format documented in [api.yaml](api.yaml), which is an Open API specification.
 You can use an online editor like [Swagger](https://editor.swagger.io/) to have a nice view of the spec.
-All communication is in JSON.
+All communication is in JSON. **NOTE: The API spec is currently severly out of date.**

 ## Frontend